MichaelCade/90DaysOfDevOps/Days/day12.md

 ![](Images/Day12_Go3.png)

 ## What is a pointer?
 (Special Variables)

 A pointer is a (special) variable that points to the memory address of another variable.

 A great explanation of this can be found here at [geeksforgeeks](https://www.geeksforgeeks.org/pointers-in-golang/)

-Let's simplify our code now and show with and without the `&` in front of one of our print commands,this gives us the memory address of the pointer.
+Let's simplify our code now and show with and without the `&` in front of one of our print commands, this gives us the memory address of the pointer.
 I have added this code example here. [day12_example4.go](Go/day12_example4.go)

 Below is running this code.